Mar 26, 2026

 The online softmax trick

-There's one mathematical subtlety.
-Standard softmax requires the maximum value of the entire row:
+There's one mathematical obstacle.
+Standard softmax requires the maximum value of the entire row before computing anything:

 softmax(xi)=eximax(x)jexjmax(x)\text{softmax}(x_i) = \frac{e^{x_i - \max(\mathbf{x})}}{\sum_j e^{x_j - \max(\mathbf{x})}}